Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 What kind of fish is buffalo fish?

 Buffalo carp fish are members of the sucker family.
 They are closely related to carp, goldfish, and minnows.
-However, bigmouth buffalo and common carp (a member of the sucker family) are unrelated.
+However, bigmouth buffalo fish and common carp (a member of the suckers family) are unrelated.

 The Buffalo, also known as an ictiobus cyprinellus or buffalofish, is a genus of freshwater fish found in the United States for over 80 years.
 They are large and have been documented to grow 1 meter (3 feet) long!